msank00/msank00.github.io/_posts/2019-08-01-blog_203_DL_NLP_QnA.md

 8. How would you build a system that automatically groups news articles by subject?
 9. What are stop words?
 Describe an application in which stop words should be removed.
 10. How would you design a model to predict whether a movie review was positive or negative?
+11. Do you know about latent semantic indexing?
+Where can you apply it?
+12. Is it possible to find all the occurrences of quoted text in an article?
+If yes, explain how?
+13. What is a POS tagger?
+Explain the simplest approach to build a POS tagger?
+14. Which is a better algorithm for POS tagging – SVM or hidden Markov models?
+15. What is the difference between shallow parsing and dependency parsing?
+16. What package are you aware of in python which is used in NLP and ML?
+17. Explain one application in which stop words should be removed.
+18. How will you train a model to identify whether the word “Raymond” in a sentence represents a person’s name or a company?
+19. Which is better to use while extracting features character n-grams or word n-grams?
+Why?
+20. What is a POS tagger?
+How can you built one?
+21. What is dimensionality reduction?
+22. Explain the working of SVM/NN/Maxent algorithms
+23. Which is a better algorithm for POS tagging - SVM or hidden markov models ? why?
+24. What packages are you aware of in python which are used in NLP and ML?
+25. What are conditional random fields ?
+26. When can you use Naive Bayes algorithm for training, what are its advantages and disadvantages?
+27. How would you build a POS tagger from scratch given a corpus of annotated sentences?
+How would you deal with unknown words?
+28. What is part of speech (POS) tagging?
+What is the simplest approach to building a POS tagger that you can imagine?

 **Related fields such as information theory, linguistics and information retrieval**